Marko-Milinkovic/CodeSense-Copilot/README.md

 * **Cross-Platform Compatibility:** Adapt the console rendering logic to work on Linux/macOS using libraries like NCurses or similar.
 * **Configurable Settings:** Allow users to customize `max_edits`, `alpha` values, and highlighting colors.
 * **Dynamic Keyword Loading:** Load keywords from external files or C++ standard libraries.

 ---

+## Contributing

+Contributions to CodeSense Copilot are wellcomed!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add new feature X'`).
+5. Push to the branch (`git push origin feature/your-feature-name`).
+6. Open a Pull Request.

+Please ensure your code adheres to good practices and includes relevant tests where applicable.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+---